newenclave/mico/README.md

     io.puts(b.value)       // `changed!`
     a.show( )           // `changed!`
 ```
-The inheritance list as a list of the expression.
+The inheritance list is a list of the expression.
 Every expression returns a module object.
-And if don't...
+And if doesn't...
 ```swift
     let a = module: 1 + 1 { }
     // error: [1:18] Bad parent for module OBJ_INTEGER 2